CAIDA/bgpview/README.md

        -m <mode>     output mode: 'ascii' or 'binary' (default: binary) ...
 ```

+**Note:** the `-c` option can (and sometimes must) be used multiple
+times to run multiple consumers on each View.
+In this configuration
+the consumers will be "chained" in the order they are specified on the
+command line, and each consumer will process each View in series.

 Currently the following consumers are part of the official BGPView package: